rstockm/mastowall/README.md

 ## Sharing via URL

-Mastowall supports URL parameters to easily share specific hashtag configurations.
-Simply append the desired hashtags to the URL following this format: `?hashtags=hashtag1,hashtag2,hashtag3`
+Mastowall supports URL parameters to easily share specific hashtag configurations and the Mastodon server.
+Simply append the desired hashtags and the server URL to the URL following this format: `?hashtags=hashtag1,hashtag2,hashtag3&server=serverUrl`

 Enjoy using Mastowall 0.2!